Profile on Alan

 After a time I was offered a staff photographer position with Johnston Press which later with expansion bought The Scotsman.

-The great thing is the co-existence of film and digital opens up choice and approach.
+My love of photography embraces the co-existence of film and digital.
+Change is good, it opens up choice and approach.

 No matter who we are and our background photography is a level playing field.
 A creative process, a crucible.

 By pursuing our goals and challenging ourselves come the rewards, and the pure enjoyment of creativity.

 Each of us can follow the path we choose and enjoy the process.